harisehsan/LimeHomeAutomation/README.md

 1. Goto the tests directory by using the command “cd .\tests\”
 2. Then run “npx playwright test”

-To run the specific .spec file only use the following command (as an example):
+To run the specific .spec file only, use the following command (as an example):

 “npx playwright test ui/cart.spec.ts” in the tests directory